-In addition to reporting into the Calpe Risk & Audit Committee, the Internal Audit function holds regular meetings with Calpe's Head of Risk to evaluate the effectiveness and adequacy of the internal control system and other areas of governance, as well as to discuss progress against the annual internal audit plan.
+In addition to reporting into the Calpe Risk & Audit Committee, the Internal Audit function holds regular meetings with Calpe's Risk Function Holder, to evaluate the effectiveness and adequacy of the internal control system and other areas of governance, as well as to discuss progress against the annual internal audit plan.

-Calpe utilises Mazars LLP in the UK to perform the majority of audits.
-Mazars provides local resources who report to Calpe's Risk & Audit Committee and TRC's Director of Internal Audit.
+Calpe's internal audit coverage can be broken down into two streams.
+The first stream is handled by TransRe Internal Audit who cover audits of a global nature that may have a direct impact on Calpe business processes, i.e. technology, group policies, etc. For the second stream, Calpe utilises Mazars LLP in the UK to perform Calpe specific audits.
+Mazars provides local resources who report to Calpe's Risk & Audit Committee and TransRe's Director of Internal Audit.
 Utilising a third party enables Calpe to benefit from subject matter experts aligned with processes reviewed in the different business units.
 Mazars also benchmarks processes and controls against other insurance market participants, as appropriate.